rand-projects/fisb-rest/docs/source/document.rst

 There are two basic types of rest queries allowed: those that return a single result, and those that may return more than a single result.
-Queries that can at most return a single result will return the result as an object (dictionary) in the ``result`` field.
+Queries that can at most return a single result will return the result as an object in the ``result`` field.
 If the query *might* return more than one result, it will return a list of objects in the ``results`` field.
 Note the difference in name.
 If a query that can return more than one result only returns one result, it will still return a ``results`` field with a list containing only one item in it.

-The documentation will clearly state for each query if it will return only one, or more than one item.
+You can
+tell which calls return a single result and which return multiple results by looking at the call definition.
+If the definition has '(M)' at the beginning, it will return multiple objects using the ``"results"`` field.
+It it starts with '(1)', it will at most return a single item using the ``"result"`` field.

 See the METAR example above as an example of a query only returning one item.
 If we sent: ::